What is Amazon AppConfig? - Amazon AppConfig

 How Amazon AppConfig works

-Before you start creating Amazon AppConfig artifacts, we recommend you identify configuration data in your code that you want to dynamically manage using Amazon AppConfig.
+Before you create a configuration profile in Amazon AppConfig, we recommend you identify configuration data in your code that you want to dynamically manage using Amazon AppConfig.
 Good examples include feature flags or toggles, allow and block lists, logging verbosity, service limits, and throttling rules, to name a few.
+These types of configuration change frequently and can cause problems if not correct.

-4. Create a configuration profile
+2. Create a configuration profile in Amazon AppConfig

 A configuration profile can also include optional validators to ensure your configuration data is syntactically and semantically correct.
 Amazon AppConfig performs a check using the validators when you start a deployment.
 If any errors are detected, the deployment rolls back to the previous configuration data.

-5. Deploy configuration data
+3. Deploy configuration data

 When you start a deployment, Amazon AppConfig performs the following tasks: